forcedotcom/SalesforceMobileSDK-Android/native/README.md

 6. **SampleApps/AppConfigurator**: An app to specify runtime configurations for ConfiguredApp (it allows configuration of login server and oauth consumer key and redirect uri)
 7. **SampleApps/ConfiguredApp**: An app that consumes the runtime configurations specified with AppConfigurator

-# Running sample apps from Eclipse
+# Running sample apps from Android Studio

-1. Launch Eclipse and select $SALESFORCE_SDK_DIR as your workspace
+1. Launch Android Studio and select `Import project (Eclipse ADT, Gradle, etc.)`.
-2. Go to Window -> Preferences, choose the Android section, and enter the the Android SDK location.
-3. Go to File -> Import and select General -> Existing Projects into Workspace.
-4. Select $SALESFORCE_SDK_DIR as your root directory and import the projects described above.
-5. Right click on any of the sample apps and choose Run As -> Android Application to run it.
-6. Right click on any of the test project and choose Run As -> Android JUnit Test to run the tests.
+2. Navigate to $SALESFORCE_SDK_DIR, select it and click `Ok`.
+3. If a popup appears with the message `Unregistered VCS roots detected`, click `Add roots`.
+4. From the dropdown that displays the available targets, choose the sample app or test suite you want to run and click the play button.

 # Creating a new native application using SalesforceSDK